DevExpress/testcafe/docs/articles/documentation/extending-testcafe/custom-reporter/index.md

 The generator will provide additional settings to customize your reporter.
 Then Yeoman will automatically scaffold out your reporter, install the required dependencies, and pull in several useful Gulp tasks for your workflow.

-## Implementing Reporter
+## Implementing the Reporter

 Once the reporter has been scaffolded out, go to the reporter directory and open the `src/index.js` file.

-You have to implement four reporter methods.
+You would need to implement four reporter methods.

 ```js
 reportTaskStart (/* startTime, userAgents, testCount */) {